pkp/pkp-docs/getting-found-staying-found/en/getting-found-appendix-1-DOAJ.md

 * Enter this information at Journal Settings > Contact  > Principal Contact.
 See [Chapter 5: Journal Settings](https://docs.pkp.sfu.ca/learning-ojs/en/journal-setup#contact).
 * The Contact email will appear on the Contact page of your site.

-**11) Confirm contact's email Address**

 **12) In which country is the publisher of the journal based?**
 * Enter this information at Journal Settings > Contact  > Mailing Address.
 A full mailing address is preferred.
 See [Chapter 5: Journal Settings](https://docs.pkp.sfu.ca/learning-ojs/en/journal-setup#contact).
 * The country will appear on the Contact page of your site.

 **13) Does the journal have article processing charges (APCs)?**
+* Select "Yes" or "No".
 * Enter this information in two places:
   * Settings > Website> Information > For Authors.
 See [Chapter 6: Website Settings](https://docs.pkp.sfu.ca/learning-ojs/en/settings-website#information).
   * Settings > Workflow > Submission > Submission Preparation Checklist.
 See [Chapter 7: Workflow Settings](https://docs.pkp.sfu.ca/learning-ojs/en/settings-workflow#submission).

 **14) Enter the URL where this information can be found**
 * Article processing charges will appear on the About/Submissions page on your site and on the Information/Authors page on your site.
+DOAJ requires that you include information about charges even if they are zero.

 **17) Does the journal have article submission charges?**
+* Select "Yes" or "No".
 * Enter this information in two places:
   * Settings > Website> Information > For Authors.
 See [Chapter 6: Website Setting](https://docs.pkp.sfu.ca/learning-ojs/en/settings-website#information).
   * Settings > Workflow > Submission > Submission Preparation Checklist.
 See [Chapter 7: Workflow Settings](https://docs.pkp.sfu.ca/learning-ojs/en/settings-workflow#submission).

 **18) Enter the URL where this information can be found**
 * Author submission charges will appear on the About/Submissions page on your site and on the Information/Authors page on your site.
+DOAJ requires that you include information about charges even if they are zero.

 **21) How many research and review articles did the journal publish in the last calendar year?
 The best way to calculate this number is to manually count the research and review articles published in the last calendar year from the Archives pages on your site.**